Accounting for Paycheck Protection Program Proceeds

 - The loan also has a stated interest rate of 1%, which is the stated rate for this type of loan in this market on any amount not qualifying for forgiveness.

 - There is not a below-market interest aspect that would need to be considered in the accounting for the loan.
 Any such interest would need to be accrued.
-However, given the short period of eight weeks to determine the amount that is forgivable, interest would only need to be accrued on any unforgivable amount until it is repaid.
+However, given the short period of 24 weeks to determine the amount that is forgivable, interest would only need to be accrued on any unforgivable amount until it is repaid.

-- The initial day one accounting would record the receipt of the funds as cash and a related loan liability.
+- The initial day one accounting would record the receipt of the funds as cash and a related liability.
 The 1% interest payable would be accrued monthly.

 FASB amended the current requirements under GAAP to allow nonprofit organizations to elect the simultaneous release policy for donor-restricted contributions that were initially conditional contributions independent of any election for other donor-restricted contributions.
 FASB noted that “… in many instances, the condition could be met and the restriction satisfied at precisely the same time; thus, there essentially would be no separate restriction that needs to be tracked by the NFP for resources to which it is already entitled.”
 (Emphasis added.)

-This optional election would result in the recording of the forgiven loan amount as unrestricted contribution (i.e., without donor restrictions), thereby eliminating the need to record the amount forgiven as a restricted contribution and then recording a release from restriction.
+This optional election would result in the recording of the forgiven loan amount as unrestricted contribution (i.e., “without donor restrictions”), thereby eliminating the need to record the amount forgiven as a restricted contribution and then recording a release from restriction.

 If this alternative treatment is elected, this policy needs to be disclosed in the footnotes to the financial statements and the policy needs to be followed for all conditional grants where the condition and the restriction are met at the same time.
 Other sources of restricted contributions would continue to be recorded as with donor restrictions and released when the restriction is met.

-The process involving any required certification, verification, or other formal documented forgiveness by the lender or SBA is separate and apart from the organization’s accounting and reporting based on the activities and transactions.
+We believe the process involving any required certification, verification, or other formal documented forgiveness by the lender or SBA is separate and apart from the organization’s accounting and reporting based on the activities and transactions.
 The PPP information on the SBA website does not include any such verification process as a barrier to the recording of the contribution revenue.
 Based on our current understanding, there is a 60-day window where this verification/approval process will be performed by the SBA or lender.
 This may result in a subsequent event item for some June or July fiscal year-ends.

 Since this verification process is not considered a barrier, it would be appropriate for your organization to determine or estimate the forgiven amount based on your records and satisfying these barriers, and therefore recognize the contribution revenue.